meghanandan/simple-bmicalculator/README.md

-# Simple React Bootstrap Login, SignUp, Welcome
+# Simple React BMI Calculator

 This application is about simple BMI (Body Mass Index) Calculator developed using ReactJS.